bohpob/mwsat/README.md

 The output files will have the same name as the input, but with `.dat` extension, and will be saved inside the `out` folder.

-To analyze the results, we used the Jupyter notebook: `jupyter/sample.ipynb`.
+The results were analyzed using the Jupyter notebook: `jupyter/sample.ipynb`.